 Version 2

 Version 2 is the previous version of Windows 93, published on June 10, 2017.
 Version 2 added the A: drive which allows users to store files, run custom JavaScript and apply custom CSS from the browser's local storage.
-It introduced several more apps, including Trollbox, a web chat application; and Bindowzuchan, an imageboard (both of which are now discontinued).
+It introduced several more apps, including Trollbox, a web chat application; and Bindowzuchan, an imageboard (the latter of which is discontinued).

 Version 3